Transportation FAQs

 It depends on their grade and is defined by an administrative policy.

-• Students in grades 1-4 may walk up to 0.3 miles.
+• Students in grades 1-4 can expect to walk up to 0.3 miles.

-• Students in grades 5-12 may walk up to 0.5 miles.
+• Students in grades 5-12 can expect to walk up to 0.5 miles.

 Where can I find my child's transportation plan?